localhost8080/multiloquent/DESIGN.md

 **`floating-sticky-bar`** — Floats at the bottom of the viewport on the iPhone 17 Pro buy page during scroll.
 Background `{colors.canvas-parchment}` at 80% opacity with `backdrop-filter: blur(N)`, height 64px, padding 12px × 32px.
 Left: running price total in `{typography.body}`.
 Right: `{component.button-primary}` ("Add to Bag").

+**`cover`** — WordPress Cover block used as a full-bleed section hero (e.g., blog post featured header, page hero).
+Background is a full-bleed photographic image with `{colors.surface-tile-1}` as the CSS fallback.
+All text, headings, and inline links must use `{colors.on-dark}` (#ffffff) — the photographic background is always dark enough to require white text; use `{component.text-link-on-dark}` for any inline links. **No horizontal padding** — the cover block spans edge-to-edge with 0 left/right padding, matching the full-bleed tile grammar.
+Vertical padding follows `{spacing.section}` (80px). `{rounded.none}` — never round cover edges.

 ### Inputs & Forms

 **`search-input`** — The accessories search input.
 Background `{colors.canvas}`, text `{colors.ink}` in `{typography.body}` (17px), 1px solid `rgba(0, 0, 0, 0.08)` border, rounded `{rounded.pill}` (full pill — search is also pill-shaped, matching the CTA grammar), padding 12px × 20px, height 44px.
 Leading icon: search glyph at 14px, muted tint.